Pendeford: Escape of Charles II

-Whilst fleeing from Parliamentarian soldiers, Charles, son of Charles I and later to become King Charles II passed through the area whilst being escorted by the Pendrell brothers and Francis Yates between Boscobel House and Moseley Hall on the evening of 7 September 1651.
-Charles rode an old horse that had been provided by the miller, Humphrey Pendrell.
-During the journey, the horse stumbled, leading Humphrey Pendrell to joke that it was "not to be wondered at, for it had the weight of three Kingdoms upon its back".
+Whilst fleeing from Parliamentarian soldiers, Charles, son of Charles I and later to become King Charles II passed through the area whilst being escorted by the Penderel (or Pendrell) brothers and Francis Yates between Boscobel House and Moseley Hall on the evening of 7 September 1651.
+Charles rode an old horse that had been provided by the miller, Humphrey Penderel.
+During the journey, the horse stumbled, leading Humphrey Penderel to joke that it was "not to be wondered at, for it had the weight of three Kingdoms upon its back".
 At Pendeford Mill, the party stopped and Charles dismounted, it being deemed unsafe to continue riding.
-Three of the Pendrell brothers took the horse back, while Richard and John Pendrell along with Francis Yates continued with Charles to Moseley Hall.
+Three of the Penderel brothers took the horse back, while Richard and John Penderel along with Francis Yates continued with Charles to Moseley Hall.
 This section of Charles's escape can be approximately followed by walking the Monarch's Way long-distance footpath.